In this surf spot review – find out what to expect when surfing Seaside, what time of year this wave is best and other hidden, local knowledge.

 In this section, learn what to expect when surfing Seaside Reef.

-Some say Seaside Reef surf spot is considered the Trestles of San Diego.
+Some say Seaside Reef surf spot is considered the baby Trestles of San Diego.
 Well, it’s for good reason.

 Seaside Reef is a reef break that breaks best on a low tide.
-Typically, your lefts are going to be the ones you can really dig your board into.
+Typically, your lefts are going to be the ones you can really dig your fins into.
 However, rights are also easy to find when surfing Seaside Reef.
 After the first section of wave, it usually reforms again on the inside allowing for a playful section and longer ride.

 Since Seaside Reef is a reef break, the only real hazard to watch out for when surfing Seaside Reef is the rock bottom.
 At times, it’s shallow so I recommend falling flat.